 Permanent Exhibits

-The Chattahoochee River provides most of the drinking water for metro Atlanta, and is a place of beauty and recreation for residents in our communities.
+The Chattahoochee River provides most of the drinking water for metro Atlanta and is a place of beauty and recreation for residents in our communities.
 The river and the surrounding watershed are also home to a variety of plants and animals, all of which are impacted by the actions we take.
-The exhibits in Discovery Center invite you to meet your wildlife neighbors, consider the river’s importance to your community, and learn how you can protect this vital resource.
+The exhibits in Discovery Center and surrounding trails invite you to meet your wildlife neighbors, consider the river’s importance to your community, and learn how you can protect this vital resource.

 Exhibits